Step-by-Step rpact Tutorial

 Power analysis for group sequential designs

-Then click the “Trial Settings” tab.
+Then, click the “Trial Settings” tab.
 Here, you can specify if you want to calculate the required sample size (to achieve a desired power) or compute the expected power (based on a chosen sample size).
+For now, we will calculate the sample size required to reach a power of 80%, which is the default value in rpact.
 By default, the calculation will be for a two-group (independent) \(t\) test.

 The same number of individuals are collected in each group (allocation ratio = 1).
 It is possible to choose to use a normal approximation (which some software programs use) but the default settings where the calculations are based on the \(t\) distribution, will be (ever so slightly) more accurate.